Aswad135/Aswad135/README.md

 ### Hi there 👋

-You've reacehed Aswad's Profile.
+You've reached Aswad's Profile.
 He is a Software Engineering Graduate working as a professional since April 2021.
-Currently he is working as a Full Stack Web Developer (Java SpringBoot | Angular).
-Before that he was working as a freelancer for about 1.5 years.
+Currently, he is working as a Full Stack Web Developer (Java SpringBoot | Angular).
+Before that, he was working as a freelancer for about 3 years.

  🔭 He is currently working on Java Spring Boot to make efficient and robust Backend applications.

  🔭 He is also currently working on Angular to make Frontend applications that consume Restful APIs.

- 🌱 He is currently learning DevOps and looking for expert guidance if you wish to share some knowledge then you may contact him on [Aswad Abbas](mailto:aswad.imvu@gmail.com?subject=[GitHub]%20About%20Me).
+ 🌱 He is currently learning DevOps and looking for expert guidance if you wish to share some knowledge then you may contact him at [Aswad Abbas](mailto:aswad.imvu@gmail.com?subject=[GitHub]%20About%20Me).

   📫 How to reach him: Contact him on [LinkedIn](https://www.linkedin.com/in/aswad135/)
 <!--